truenas/documentation/content/TrueCommand/TCGettingStarted/_index.md

 ---
 title: "Getting Started"
+description: "Deployment requirements and installation steps for TrueCommand."
 weight: 20
 geekdocCollapseSection: true
 ---

 Thank you for trying TrueCommand!
 This Guide walks you through the initial installation and set up of TrueCommand.

 ## Deployment Requirements